sr-networks/ContactIndex/README.md

 # CXmob - Contact Index from mobility data
-### Global analysis of the Contact Index during the SARS-CoV-2 pandemic
+### 1 Global analysis of the Contact Index during the SARS-CoV-2 pandemic

-This is a first description of my Contact Index calculations based on mobility data.
-I use the Google and Apple mobility data that was publicaly availible together with the German Contact Index that can be found here:
+This is a first description of Contact Index calculations based on mobility data.
+I used the Google and Apple mobility data that was publicaly availible together with the German Contact Index that can be found here:

 https://contactindex.netcheck.de